George Webb Restaurants: History

 In May 1948, George Webb opened the first "George Webb and Sons" lunch counter on the corner of Ogden and Van Buren Streets on the east side of Milwaukee, Wisconsin.
 It began as a family business, with George, his wife Evelyn, and their three sons, Jim, Tom and Bob, all performing various tasks in the restaurant.

 In 1953, Jim Webb became the first George Webb franchise owner, when it was suggested by his father that he take over one of the restaurants.
 In 1957, not long after the business was passed on to his son, George Webb died.
 Jim Webb took over the management of the company, serving as president during a period of strong growth from the 1960s through the 1980s.
-In 1985, Jim Webb sold the now thriving chain to Dave Stamm, who had been a franchisee with the company for over 30 years.
+In 1985, Jim Webb sold the thriving chain to Dave Stamm, who had been a franchisee with the company for over 30 years.

-Current

 In 2005, after leading the company for 20 years, Dave Stamm turned operations over to Whitefish Bay businessman Philip Anderson, who had previously built a national rubber seal distributorship before taking on the task of managing George Webb Restaurants.
 George Webb celebrated its 60th birthday in 2008, though struggling to make this milestone.
 The company was in danger of going bankrupt in the middle of 2008.
 In an effort to get George Webb Restaurants out of the financial crisis, Anderson, who had lent money for the 2005 purchase of the company, pushed out owner Jayne Aliota and took over day-to-day operations.
 As of 2008, Webb had 40 locations including nine owned by the company.

 Later, the ownership of George Webb passed to M&I Bank, which held a loan that financed the business.
 In mid 2010, Philip Anderson bought Webb's assets from M&I. Webb required franchise operators to sign new agreements to get the franchises in a more typical franchise agreement with standardized menus.
 In August 2011, six former George Webb restaurants left the chain becoming "Griddlers Cafe".
 As of late 2018, only two of these Griddlers Cafes remained.